 It is important to note that when we talk about ‘employer liability’ in this article, we are really referring to liability through third-party worker compensation insurance.

-In Tasmania, South Australia, Western Australia and Victoria an employer is generally not liable for an employee if they are injured on their way to or from work.
+In Tasmania, South Australia, Western Australia and Victoria an employer is generally not liable if an employee is injured on the way to work.
 In Victoria, workers who are injured on this journey are able to apply for compensation under a separate transport accident compensation scheme.

 In NSW, the situation is a little more complicated.
 There is no compensation payable on a journey to or from work unless there is a “real and substantial connection between the employment and accident or incident out of which the personal injury arose”.

-Basically this means employers will not be liable for when an employee gets injured on the way to work, unless:
+Basically, this means employers will not be liable for when an employee is injured on the way to work, unless:

 • The employee was directed to pick-up work mail on the way to work;